At Sunnybrow Primary School, we believe it is vitally important to develop the whole child, not just their academic ability.

 We place great importance on promoting and supporting a child’s positive social and emotional well-being.
 We are a small, friendly and open school.
 We encourage children, parents and carers to speak to key members of staff each day.
 We are also happy to speak over the telephone to those parents who work during the day.
-To further improve our provision in school, we have recently signed up to the Wellbeing Award for Schools, which is run in partnership with the National Children’s Bureau.
-We aim to achieve this award by May 2022.
+To further improve our provision in school, we have recently achieved the Wellbeing Award for Schools, which is run in partnership with the National Children’s Bureau.

 In addition to this:

 *Pupils with a high level of Social, Emotional and Mental Health needs are given academic resilience plans, which include a key trusted adult for them to talk too.

 *We have an excellent Parent Support Advisor, Julie Bray, who works in school with children who require extra support for their social and emotional needs.
 She supports the school in implementing ‘resilience plans’ or those pupils and Julie also offers ‘relaxed kids’ intervention.
 We use CAMHS (child and adolescent mental health service) alongside this support where necessary.

 *Some of our teaching assistants are trained in delivering ‘nurture groups’, Lego Therapy, Relaxed Kids and the ‘Listening Matters’ programme.
 These programmes are for those children who are struggling with their social, emotional and mental health and offer safe spaces to talk, develop their social communication and interaction skills and form positive relationships with some pupils or staff.
 We have heavily invested in a demountable classroom which is beautifully resourced as used solely for the purpose of social, emotional and mental health interventions such as Nurture group.

 *We support the children fully when they move to Secondary school.
 We always provide staff to accompany the children on their visits and members of the transition team spend many hours in our school every Summer Term.

 *We hold regular parents evenings and provide tours of the school.